Wolf heads into last budget season with flush state coffers | Times Leader

 The governor’s annual budget address is scheduled for Feb.
 8 and will be followed by weeks of hearings by the appropriations committees in the House and Senate.
 Normally, arm wrestling between the governor and Legislature over the budget gets done in June, with passage shortly before or after Pennsylvania’s next fiscal year begins July 1.

-There’s much that can go awry — in Wolf’s first year, he that was passed months late, then let the take effect without his signature.
+There’s much that can go awry — in Wolf’s first year, he vetoed billions from a budget that was passed months late, then let the final piece of what was a roughly $30 billion spending package take effect without his signature.

 Negotiators hope this year’s talks won’t go down to the wire.
 For one thing, they shouldn’t have to wait and see how the final June tax collections come in before deciding what they can afford to fund.